 “The NAACP is not aware of any alleged federal crime they committed; neither the FBI nor DHS has issued a warrant for these arrests, and there have been no related indictments,” she continued in the statement.

 Tensions between local and federal officials in the Twin Cities have continued to deepen since the start of the year after the ICE shooting of Renee Good.
-The mother of three was in her car when an ICE officer opened fire.
-Cellphone videos posted online showed the 37-year-old poet turning her SUV away from the agent.
+The mother of three was in her car on Jan.
+7 when an ICE officer opened fire.
+Cellphone videos posted online showed the 37-year-old poet turning her vehicle away from the agent.
 He continued to shoot at her.
-Good is at least the fifth person killed during recent immigration crackdowns.
-The day after she was killed, two people in Portland, Oregon, were shot by federal officers.
+On Jan.
+24, U.S. Border Patrol agents fatally shot 37-year-old Alex Pretti, an ICU nurse, during a protest.

 “This Administration wants you to believe our community is afraid, but we will never be shaken.
 And we will never be broken,” Johnson said in the NAACP statement.